sebasgm80/drawer_calculator/README.md

 - **Project Management**: Save, rename, and delete drawer projects.
 - **Modern UI**: Clean, modern user interface with easy navigation.

+## Security Considerations

+Passwords are hashed before being stored in localStorage for demonstration purposes.
+For production use, move authentication to a secure backend or external service.

 ## Technologies Used

 - **Frontend**: React, JavaScript, HTML5, CSS3